 EXPOSURE RESPONSE PLAN

 Establish the procedures you will follow when an employee test positive for COVID-19.
-Review CDC guidelines for employers responding to a confirmed or suspected case in the workplace.
+For more detailed recommendations, visit our blog What to Do When an Employee Has Covid.

 - Employee quarantine/stay-at-home requirements.
 The CDC recently updated its guidance for how long individuals who tested positive should quarantine at home, shortening from 14 to 10 days for those with mild symptoms.

 - Employee return-to-work procedures.
 The CDC has also updated its guidance on testing, no longer recommending that two negative tests are needed before employees return to work.